Eaindra Kyaw Zin

 Eaindra Kyaw Zin (အိန္ဒြာကျော်ဇင်, /my/; born 24 April 1977) is a three-time Myanmar Academy Award-winning Burmese actress and model.
-She is one of the Myanmar's highest-paid actresses and an amateur painter.
+She is one of Myanmar's highest-paid actresses and an amateur painter.
 Now, being above 40, she still remains a popular actress in Myanmar.

 Early life

 Eaindra Kyaw Zin was born to a well-to-do family in Yangon, the youngest child of Mya Thida and Kyaw Zin.
-She is a granddaughter of Bo Zeya, one of the Thirty Comrades that founded the modern Burmese Army, a niece of Dagon Taya, a writer, and a first cousin of singer Hayma Ne Win and singer and film star Yaza Ne Win.
+She is a granddaughter of Bo Zeya, one of the Thirty Comrades who founded the modern Burmese Army, a niece of Dagon Taya, a writer, and a first cousin of singer Hayma Ne Win and singer and film star Yaza Ne Win.
 Kyaw Zin graduated from Yangon's Dagon 1 High School.
-She holds a B.Sc. degree in chemistry.
+She holds a BSc degree in chemistry.

 Career

 In an interview with The Myanmar Times, Kyaw Zin admitted that film was not her initial choice of a career.
-Rather she envisioned herself as an independent artist or a doctor but had to reevaluate her options after getting sub-par grades in school.
+Rather, she envisioned herself as an independent artist or a doctor but had to reevaluate her options after getting sub-par grades in school.
 Her first foray into the entertainment industry came by way of a local beauty contest.
-She won the Miss Kokkine contest in 1996, and then went on to win Miss Christmas that same year.
-After this year, she became to act in TV series such as Loving Editor (Chit Thaw Editor) and Ah Hnine Mae.
-She became popular in Ah Hnine Mae TV series with a character called Po Tay.
+She won the Miss Kokkine contest in 1996, and then went on to win Miss Christmas the same year.
+Following 1996, she began to act in TV series such as Loving Editor (Chit Thaw Editor) and Ah Hnine Mae.
+She became popular in the Ah Hnine Mae TV series with a character called Po Tay.
 For the next two years she appeared in magazines and modeling shows.
 In 2000, she scored her big break as an actress in the film Pyaw Lai Kya Ya Aung (Let's Have Great Fun) as the lead actress.
 She was nominated as best lead actress at Tha-Mee-Shin Film for 2000 Academy.

 Ironically, her film career in the early 2000s was handicapped by the top leading man of that day, Yaza Ne Win, her first cousin.
 In 2003, she spoke to Chiangmai-based The Irrawaddy magazine that "I have limited opportunities to act in current popular movies.
 In the movies, I can only perform sibling roles with my first cousin and we can not shoot love scenes."
-As it is leading men who score big at the box office in Burma, and being cast aside male superstars is an actress's best chance at fame.
+As it is leading men who score big at the box office in Burma, being cast aside by male superstars is an actress's best chance at fame.